 Take a journey through time to see how the quarry was formed over millions of years.
 Discover how basalt has been a key component in building early Christchurch.
-Students then role play to experience how the quarry was transformed into a regional park.

 |Year level||7 to 10

-Year 5 and 6 by request
+(Adapted programme available for Year 5 and 6 on request)

 |Curriculum level||1 to 4|

 |Times||9.30am to 12noon or 12.15pm to 2.30pm|

 |Site||Halswell Quarry Park|

 For more information contact 03 366 9429 ext 804.
 Alternatively contact Heritage New Zealand for an educational heritage pack email@example.com.

 Geological change, volcanism, Māori worldview, heritage, infrastructure, sustainability, governance, active citizenship.

 At Halswell Quarry students explore the heritage of Christchurch buildings (Arts Centre, Canterbury Museum, Christ's College) and are then taken on a journey to understand how the quarry and the park was formed.